-Flexible grids for demanding challengesGiven the dramatic changes in the energy system, grids must be able to flexibly manage bidirectional power flow and intermittency, and the entire system and its operations must be absolutely safe and secure.
+Flexible grids for demanding challengesGiven the dramatic changes in the energy system, today grids must be able to flexibly manage bidirectional power flow and intermittency, and the entire system and all its operations must be kept absolutely safe and secure at all times.
 At the same time, new capacities need to be added, existing equipment updated, and grid operation optimized to make the entire infrastructure fit for the future.
-The integration of renewable energy into existing grids poses new challenges because of fluctuating demand, increasing distances between power generation and consumption, and the need for more cost-efficient infeed of power from renewables.
-None of this will work without making grids smarter, i.e. utilizing the potential of digitalization.
+The integration of renewable energy into existing grids poses new challenges due to the increasing distances between power generation and consumption, the need for more cost-efficient infeed of power from renewables, and fluctuating demand.
+All of this will not work without making grids smarter, i.e. utilizing the potential of digitalization.

 Threats and opportunities of a dramatic change